stellar-deprecated/stellard/src/ripple_overlay/README.md

 ## Introduction

-The _Ripple payment network_ consists of a collection of _peers_ running the **rippled software**.
+The _Ripple payment network_ consists of a collection of _peers_ running the **stellard software**.
 Each peer maintains multiple outgoing connections and optional incoming connections to other peers.
 These connections are made over both the public Internet and private local area networks.
 This network defines a fully connected directed graph of nodes.
 Peers send and receive messages to